RKNF404/chromium-harden/SETUP_GUIDE.md

 Content blocking is usually done one of 3 ways, Extensions, Native/Internal, and DNS/Network.
 Some are blatantly better than others.
 \
 For starters extensions are always bad.
 Especially MV2 extensions, but uBOL (uBlock Origin Light) in `Basic` mode is pretty good, since it hs no access to sites while still being able to deliver decent content-blocking.
-Other extensions and modes risk security and weaken site isolation.
+Other extensions and uBOL modes risk security and weaken site isolation.
 \
 Native/Interal can mean one of 2 (technically 3) things.
 One is using the internal subresource filter, this is approx on-par with uBOL in `Basic` mode in terms of filtering capabilities.
 This is also the most secure since it is already built directly into chromium.
 The second option is to integrate a third-party filtering engine, this is done by Brave, Vivaldi, Opera, Cromite, and many other browsers.
 This can vary between a new engine, like [Brave](https://github.com/brave/adblock-rust/), or integrating an extension, like [Cromite](https://github.com/uazo/cromite/blob/master/build/patches/Eyeo-Adblock-for-Cromite.patch).
 Both have more attack surface but extension integration is much worse.
 \
 DNS/Network is arguably the most secure but the least effective (since it can only filter by domain, and not paths, e.g. all of `google.com` and not just `google.com/tracking`) of any method.
 With most content blocking you have to add trust in multiple entities and add extra attack surface.
 With DNS filtering, you are placing your trust in something you already have to trust (DNS resolution).
 I would still suggest the usage of some DNS filtering in your browser, even if you have another content-blocking solution.
-It also has no performance impact and can resist some forms of censorship and tracking by encrypting not only DNS traffic but also the Client Hello (via ECH).
+It also has no performance impact and can resist some forms of censorship and tracking by encrypting not only DNS traffic but also the Client Hello (via [ECH](https://wiki.mozilla.org/Security/Encrypted_Client_Hello)).
 Non-DNS network filtering has the same effectiveness with the added benefit of IP blocking, depending on the implementation.
+It should be noted that CNAME tracking can be fully mitigated through DNS filtering.
+\
+There is technically a sub-category of network filtering that is more comprehensive in its ability to filter, but it is a massive security risk.
+HTTPS interception filtering is a method where your content blocker will intercept your encrypted web traffic using its own certificate, this forces you to trust said content blocker with certificate handling and website data.
+This is not recommeneded, and you are better off just using DNS with/or a native blocking solution or extension.

 # Policies